+FACT & FURPHEY

-FACT 6 FURPHEY making sense of water and sewerage services
+making sense of water and sewerage services

 The Queensland Water Directorate (qldwater) is a membership organisation providing a voice for all Queensland public water and sewerage service providers.
 The water and sewerage industry in Queensland is complex and depending where you live, these services can be provided by your local Council, a Distribution and Retail Entity (DRE) or a State-owned corporation.
-Our core members include Councils, both DREs (Unitywater and Queensland Urban Utilities) and the Gladstone Area Water Board.
+Our core members include Councils (including Wide Bay Water Corporation), both DREs (Unitywater and Queensland Urban Utilities) and the Gladstone Area Water Board.